tz-earl/tz-earl.github.io/_posts/2019-04-09-python-notes.markdown

 date:   2019-04-09 00:00:00 -0700
 categories:
 ---
-These are some notes on things about Python that have caught my attention as I learn the core language coming from a background in PHP, C++ and JavaScript.
+These are some notes on things about Python that have caught my attention as I learn the core language while coming from a background in PHP, C++ and JavaScript.
 The items are in no particular order.

 <br />
 **1)  Blocks of code are defined by indentation, not by braces or keywords**